BanuPrakash/ts/README.md

 -> function which can accept function as arguments filter, forEach, map, reduce,... ==> all these functions are available for array type -> function which can return a function
+Closure

 https://rxmarbles.com/

+Memoization is a technique that speeds up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again

+Closure:
+returned function can access all the members of outer function